lrq619/Ninja/README.md

     **Customized gesture recognition**: I will use the mediapipe library in Kotlin to recognize hands landmarks for inference.

     **Customized gesture recognition**: I will use hands landmarks to develop further customized gesture recognition for diverse control signals.

 - Chen Yifan:

 - Chen Xuzhong:

+    **Recognize basic gestures:** Implemented with mediapipe library to recognize the basic gestures, to be more specific, use the recognizeImage function.

+    **Streaming-based inference**: I use mediapipe API to make sure that as the game is going on, the video stream is on and the game keeps recognizing gestures made by users.

+    **Access Phone camera:** Make sure that our app gets permission to access the camera of the users all the time in order to make sure our streaming-based inference works well as the game is going on.